Bernard Woma: Early life

 Benard Woma was born in Hiineteng, a village in the Upper West Region of Ghana.
 He grew up in a culturally rich environment where music and storytelling played an integral role in community life.
 As a child, Woma demonstrated an extraordinary talent for the gyil, learning from his elders and becoming proficient at a young age.
 Woma's formal education included studies at the University of Ghana's School of Performing Arts, where he deepened his understanding of traditional and contemporary African music.
 He later pursued further studies abroad, earning advanced degrees in ethnomusicology and performance.

 Bernard Woma Impact

-Bernard Woma had an immense impact on the music world and cultural exchange.
-He did much at SUNY Fredonia to support collaborations between staff like Kay Stonefelt, Professor and Chair of Fredonia's Percussion Area, in shaping the African drumming program here at the university.
-Unique teaching style by Woma-though he was firm in dedication, he is soft in his approach, joined with a dose of humor, earned him admiration from the students and his colleagues alike.
-He has a very infectious energy; he would say things like, "Bad dancing never hurt the ground," to encourage his students that with mistakes comes learning.
-Outside of Fredonia, Woma was artistic director of the Saakumu Dance Troupe of Ghana, a master drummer for the Ghana Dance Company at the National Theatre.
-He toured the world- performing and holding workshops- with such iconic individuals as Maya Angelou and Yo-Yo Ma, and he entertained- such world leaders as Presidents Bill Clinton and Barack Obama.
-Woma's legacy as a mentor and cultural ambassador continues to inspire musicians worldwide, shaping both the academic and artistic communities that he touched.
+Bernard Woma contributed to the promotion of African music and cultural exchange through his work at SUNY Fredonia, where he supported collaborations between the university and cultural institutions in Ghana.
+He taught traditional African music, directed the Saakumu Dance Troupe of Ghana, and served as master drummer for the Ghana Dance Company at the National Theatre.
+Woma also conducted performances and workshops with artists including Maya Angelou and Yo-Yo Ma, and met public figures such as Bill Clinton and Barack Obama during cultural events.
+His work as a performer, educator, and cultural ambassador contributed to the international recognition of Ghanaian musical traditions.